romh-acking/metal-slader-glory-fc-en/README.md

 Removing the end quotes will messe with various character animations.
 Most apparent are the character's mouths never closing.
 Certain character animations won't play at times and in rare instances obvious onscreen graphical glitching will occur.

 ## Changelog
+* 2025 March 10th, 1.2
+	* Syncing with SNES translation release changes
+		* Script changes
+		* Properly implemented mouth pattern patch
+		* Mising person report text speed bug fix
+		* Cleaned up ellipses
+    * Updated codebase to version 3 of tools
+* 2021 October 3rd: 1.1
+    * The countdown timer in stage 7 was adjusted.
+The colon was turned into a period as it's more appropriate for the `seconds.milliseconds` format.
 * 2021 August 30th: 1.0
     * Initial release